AB101 Veto Riot: Background

-Protest
+Riot

 Organizers of the protest rented a flatbed truck with a sound system to serve as a stage for the protest.
 They did not request police permits for the gathering.
 The truck was parked on Castro Street near Harvey Milk Plaza, with protesters massing on Castro Street between 17th and 18th streets.
 According to Koskovich, around 8,000-10,000 people took part.

 Former San Francisco police chief Frank Jordan attended the protest in the Castro.
 According to Koskovich, Jordan showed up in an attempt to gain publicity and earn more votes, as he was running for Mayor of San Francisco at the time.
 However, a group of militant protesters angered by the antigay actions of the San Francisco Police Department under his leadership chased him out of the neighborhood, leading him to lose one of his black tassel loafers during the struggle.
 The shoe was retrieved by a protester and subsequently displayed briefly at A Different Light, the gay bookstore on Castro Street.
 The loafer is now in the collection of the GLBT Historical Society.

 When the organizers planned the event, they agreed to march to the New State Building, a California State office building located on Van Ness Avenue at the corner of McAllister Street.
 Koskovich said that he never incited anyone to destroy property and was fearful that the protest would lead to violence against local businesses not directly affiliated with the government of California.
 Because of this, organizers determined that a state office building would be a more appropriate place to channel potential violence if it did occur.

 The march made its first stop as planned at the New State Building, where a rally took place with further speakers addressing the crowd.
 The protesters then marched to the Old State Office Building, another California State administrative center located two blocks away on Golden Gate Avenue at the corner of McAllister Street.